chun-eric/sentinel-siem-chatgpt/README.md

 Address > Ipaddress
 ```
 <br/>
-Custom details (we can surface any particular event parameters).
+Under Custom details (we can surface any particular event parameters).
 We have to add key value pairs.
 <br />
 <br/>